Sufficafish/digital-garden/posts/Session Notes/Session 2 - Waltuh.md

 - Ellory tries to open a door mimic and almost dies
 - Arden senses a presence in a wall and smites it.
 It turns out to be [[Gustav Durst]] as a ghast. [[Elisabeth Durst]], also as a ghast, follows shortly thereafter.
 Both are swiftly dispatched, upsetting the ghosts of [[Rose & Thorn]].
 - we long rest and go deeper into the basement.
 The chanting gets louder and we hear them say "he is the ancient, he is the land" over and over
 - we enter the chanting chambers and 13 cloaked figures with void faces and black torches.
-They repeat "one must die" over and over before changing to "Vorgoth the Decayer, I awaken thee!".
-A shambling heap of refuse, presumably Vorgoth, awakens and attacks.
+They repeat "one must die" over and over before changing to "Lorghoth the Decayer, I awaken thee!".
+A shambling heap of refuse, presumably Lorghoth, awakens and attacks.
 During the fight the cultists chant "the end comes, death be praised!"
 - we kill it and the apparitions disappear.
 - we find four cell-like rooms labled with the [[Durst Family]]'s names, including a [[Walter Durst]] who [[Rose & Thorn]] confirm was to be the [[Walter Durst|stillborn baby]]'s name.
 We start to move all but [[Walter Durst|Walter]]'s bodies into their graves, but while moving [[Elisabeth Durst]]'s coffin a bunch of centipedes attack [[Arden]].
 We kill them.
 - when [[Arden]] goes back to the main floor the main room is filled with smoke, and the sound of swinging blades fills the air.
 He breaks through a now-rotted wall and reveals a rat swarm, which we kill.